markphelps/flipt.io/content/docs/use_cases.md

 ```

 {{< hint info >}}
 Notice that we are using an email address for the `EntityId`.
-This does not need to be an email address, it just needs to be a unique identifier for users.
+This does not need to be an email address, it just needs to be a unique identifier for your users.
 {{< /hint >}}

 One of the fields in the reulting struct is `Value`.
 You can check this to determine what landing page to respond with: